fingerprintjs/fingerprint-pro-fastly-compute-proxy-integration/README.md

 * **Limited to Enterprise customers**: At this point, this proxy integration is accessible and exclusively supported for customers on the  **Enterprise** Plan.
 Other customers are encouraged to use [Custom subdomain setup](https://dev.fingerprint.com/docs/custom-subdomain-setup) or [Cloudflare Proxy Integration](https://dev.fingerprint.com/docs/cloudflare-integration).

 * **Manual updates occasionally required**: The underlying data contract in the identification logic can change to keep up with browser updates.
-Using the Fastly Compute@Edge Proxy Integration might require occasional manual updates on your side.
+Using the Fastly Compute Proxy Integration might require occasional manual updates on your side.
 Ignoring these updates will lead to lower accuracy or service disruption.

 ## Getting started

 This is a quick overview of the installation setup.
-For detailed step-by-step instructions, see the [Fastly Compute@Edge proxy integration guide in our documentation](https://dev.fingerprint.com/docs/fastly-compute-edge-proxy-integration).
+For detailed step-by-step instructions, see the [Fastly Compute proxy integration guide in our documentation](https://dev.fingerprint.com/docs/fastly-compute-edge-proxy-integration).

 1. Go to the Fingerprint Dashboard > [**API Keys**](https://dashboard.fingerprint.com/api-keys) and click **Create Proxy Key** to create a proxy secret.
 You will use it later to authenticate your requests to Fingerprint APIs.